 Supply List for workshops

-Below is a basic supply list that you will need.
-I try different colors and other supplies often so this is what is in my box at the moment.
+Below is a basic supply list.
+I try different colors, brushes and other supplies often so this list will change often.

 Painting surface: